yrzr/yrzr.github.io/content/posts/opnsense-21-for-aarch64.en.md

 ## 4 RPIs

 - The images are built for aarch64.
 Therefore, RPIs with SoCs before BCM2837 will NOT be compatible.
 - ~~The FreeBSD kernel supports RPI4 with and the ethernet after revision r360181[^r360181].
 While the current OPNsense 21.1[^opn21.1] on this day of writing (and is not expected to change before next release) is built on HardenedBSD v1200059[^v1200059], which is built on FreeBSD v1201000.
 From the FreeBSD porter's handbook[^handbook], it is still on revision r352546[^r352546].
-Thus, RPI4 support will not be ready until the upstream merge.~~ [A dirty image](https://ftp.yrzr.tk/opnsense/FreeBSD%3A12%3Aaarch64/21.1/images/dirty/) is made by replacing HardenedBSD kernel with FreeBSD 13.0-RELEASE kernel, which is bootable on RPI4.
-Meanwhile, the modules `if_bridge` and `if_enc` are disabled due to boot issue.
+Thus, RPI4 support will not be ready until the upstream merge.~~
+- ~~[A dirty image](http://147.8.92.207/opnsense/FreeBSD%3A12%3Aaarch64/21.1/images/dirty/) is made by replacing HardenedBSD kernel with FreeBSD 13.0-RELEASE kernel, which is bootable on RPI4.
+Meanwhile, the modules `if_bridge` and `if_enc` are disabled due to boot issue.~~
+- My unofficial RPI4 support now comes since OPNsense 22.

 ### 4.1 Writing the image